storj/storj/docs/design/storage-node-deployment-windows-home.md

 * can set limits to CPU usage.
 * send graceful shutdown message and restart storage node if memory usage is too high.
 * Windows specific apis also exist for limiting process memory and cpu usage.
+* limit CPU might be to limit number of cores it runs on in go.

 ## Testing